MehreenMehreen/start_follow_read_arabic/README.md

 ## Step 2: Splitting data into (Train, Validate, Test) sets
 1. We recommend that you create a directory `trials` in main start_follow_read_arabic directory.
 Within this directory, you can run various trials.
+2. For example:
-2. For example, we ran a trial on Muharaf-public with a split of (1100, 50, 66) images.
+   1. We ran a trial on Muharaf-public with a split of (1100, 50, 66) images.
 This trial consisted of three different random splits of (train, validate, test) sets.
-[Download this folder here](https://zenodo.org/records/11492215).
+You can [Download the public_1100_untrained folder](https://zenodo.org/records/11492215/files/public_1100_untrained.zip?download=1), which has an initialized empty trial with three different splits.
+Run the training script using the configuration files in this folder.
+Alternatively, [download the public_1100 trained models](https://zenodo.org/records/11492215/files/public_1100_trained.zip?download=1).
 The three sets are in trials->public_1100 folder in sub-folders `set0`, `set1`, `set2`.
+   2. We ran a trial on the entire dataset.
+You can [download the initialized trial_15](https://zenodo.org/records/11492215/files/trial_15_untrained.zip?download=1) or [download the trained models of trial 15](https://zenodo.org/records/11492215/files/trial_15.zip?download=1).
-3. To create random splits for a single trial run the script create_trials in the arabic directory.
+4. To create random splits for a single trial run the script create_trials in the arabic directory.
 In the arguments specify:
    1. input_dir: The input directory for preprocessed files.
 Default is data_files/sfr_arabic
    2. input_files: The list of input files created after preprocessing, e.g., ['public_sfr'] (default) for only public files or \['public_sfr', 'restricted_sfr'\].
 These are the names of json files containing \[json image\] pairs (without the '.json' extension) in the sfr_arabic directory.
    3. train_valid: The total number of files in (train, valid) sets.
 The rest will go in the test set.
 Default for our public_1100 trial is 1100 50.